DoD-Platform-One/bigbang/CONTRIBUTING.md

 - Big Bang does not recommend using internal databases for production deployments.
 Please look into having external databases, each application will have guides to deploy production system.

+- For questions on CVEs and remediation, email Andrew Vu Big Bang Cyber Lead (andrew.vu.9@us.af.mil) or message on MatterMost IL4 (andrew.vu.9) for more information.

 # Community Contributions to DoD-Platform-One via Github

 ## How to Contribute